eon-com/toyapp-pact-demo/README.md

 ## Implementing Pact tests for the JVM with JUnit 5

 So this is the hands-on part of the blog post.
 The toy application provided alongside this blog post was originally a POC for Ktor (5).
-It requires Java 11 so make sure to point your JAVA_HOME environment variable to the right directory.
-You can get the tyo application from [here](https://github.com/orgs/eon-com/projects/tdb).
+Apart from Docker it requires Java 11 so make sure to point your JAVA_HOME environment variable to the right directory.
+You can get the tyo application from [here](https://github.com/eon-com/toyapp-pact-demo).
 After the download please run `./build.sh` (using Terminal on macOS, Linux or [Git BASH](https://gitforwindows.org/) on Windows) in order to see if everything works as expected.
 Please make sure that port 8080 on your local machine is available.

 ### Project structure